Course - Examen philosophicum for Science and Technology - EXPH0300

 - reflect critically on sustainability as a complex challenge for society and dilemmas that come along with sustainable development

-- argue independently, to the point and systematically regarding topics treated in the course
+- argue independently, to the point and systematically about topics treated in the course, based on principles for critically evaluating sources

 General competencies